mikalziane/treesitter-java/README.md

-﻿# Treesitter in Java for Java unsing Tree Sitter NG
+﻿# Treesitter in Java for Java using Tree Sitter NG

 ## Links
 ### Tree-Sitter